Skip to main content

 Is life insurance expensive for farmers?

-Farmers are generally rated as higher risk due to machinery use, livestock handling, and chemical exposure.
-But premiums vary between insurers, and the type of farming matters, a broadacre cropping farmer is assessed differently to a dairy farmer or a grazier running cattle in remote Queensland.
-Comparing quotes is important.
+Farmers are generally treated as higher risk because of machinery use, livestock handling, and chemical exposure.
+Premiums vary between insurers, and the type of farming matters too: a broadacre cropping farmer is assessed differently to a dairy farmer or a grazier running cattle in remote Queensland.
+Comparing quotes across the panel is important.

 Does the type of farming I do affect my premium?

-Yes, cropping, dairy, livestock, horticulture, and mixed farming all carry different risk profiles.
-Insurers will ask about what you farm, what machinery you operate, whether you handle chemicals, and your daily activities.
-A vineyard owner has a different risk profile to a station manager running 50,000 head of cattle.
+Yes.
+Cropping, dairy, livestock, horticulture, and mixed farming all carry different risk profiles.
+Insurers will ask what you farm, what machinery you operate, whether you handle chemicals, and what your daily activities are.
+A vineyard owner has a very different profile to a station manager running tens of thousands of head of cattle.

 What about chemical exposure from spraying?

-If you handle pesticides, herbicides, or other agricultural chemicals, that's relevant to your application.
+If you handle pesticides, herbicides, or other agricultural chemicals, that is relevant to your application.
 Disclose your level of exposure and what protective equipment you use.
-If you've had any health monitoring or symptoms related to chemical use, those need to be disclosed too.
+If you have had any health monitoring or symptoms related to chemical use, those need to be disclosed too.

-Farm debt is often substantial, land, machinery, livestock, operating loans.
-If you died, could your family service that debt, or would they need to sell the farm?
-Many farmers get enough life cover to at least clear the farm debt, plus additional for family living expenses.
-We can quote various cover amounts.
+Farm debt is often substantial: land, machinery, livestock, and operating loans.
+If you died, could your family service that debt, or would they have to sell the farm?
+Many farmers take out enough life cover to at least clear the farm debt, plus extra for the family living expenses.
+We can quote a range of cover amounts so you can see the options.

-Mental health is tough out here, do I need to mention that?
+Mental health is tough out here.
+Do I need to mention it?

-Yes, if you've spoken to a doctor, counsellor, or psychologist about depression, anxiety, or any mental health issue, it must be disclosed.
-Rural isolation, drought stress, and financial pressures are well-documented challenges.
-Insurers understand the context.
+Yes.
+If you have spoken to a doctor, counsellor, or psychologist about depression, anxiety, or any mental-health issue, it must be disclosed.
+Rural isolation, drought, and financial pressure are well-documented challenges, and insurers understand the context.
 Being upfront now protects your family's claim later.

-Why do panel insurers cap income protection for farmers?
+Why do insurers cap income protection for farmers?

 Does the type of farming I do change the occupation rating?

 Yes.
-Disclose your level of exposure to pesticides, herbicides, fertilisers, and any other agricultural chemicals you handle, including frequency, the chemical classes involved, and what protective equipment you use.
+Disclose your level of exposure to pesticides, herbicides, fertilisers, and any other agricultural chemicals you handle, including how often, the types involved, and what protective equipment you use.
 If you have had any health monitoring, blood tests, symptoms, or specialist consultations relating to chemical exposure, those need to be disclosed too.
-NEOS, Encompass, and Futura split out 'Agronomist - less than 10% field work - no hazardous chemicals' (WCP, A class, BP to 65) from heavier exposure rows.
-For working farmers handling chemicals routinely, the category placement assumes chemical exposure and reflects it in pricing.
+Some insurers treat low-exposure advisory roles, such as an agronomist who does little field work and handles no hazardous chemicals, much more favourably than hands-on spraying.
+For working farmers who handle chemicals routinely, the category placement already assumes that exposure and reflects it in the price.

 Can my farm business cover the cost of a replacement worker if I am injured?

-Possibly, through business expenses or key-person replacement cover, which sits alongside (not instead of) personal income protection.
-Zurich publishes a specific pathway for farmers seeking 'cover to provide funding for a replacement to do their duties during disablement so the farm can continue to operate', offering business expenses Key person replacement cover that reimburses up to 75% of the direct remuneration costs of a locum or replacement employee.
-The intention is to keep the farm operating during a short-term period of disability, not to replace personal income.
-This can be a sensible structure for a sole-operator farm where the property cannot pause for the duration of a recovery period.
+Possibly, through business expenses or key-person replacement cover, which sits alongside personal income protection rather than replacing it.
+Some insurers publish a specific pathway for farmers to fund a replacement so the farm can keep operating during a period of disability, reimbursing a large share of the cost of a locum or replacement employee.
+The intention is to keep the farm running through a short-term disability, not to replace your personal income.
+This can be a sensible structure for a sole-operator farm where the property cannot simply pause while you recover.

-Are benefit periods to age 65 available for farmers?
+Are benefit periods to retirement age available for farmers?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).